cobianzo/asim-solar-project/README.md

 - azimuth: the angle of orientation of every segment, 0 degrees is set to North.
 - building profile: Google Maps API gives the path of a polygon defining the shape of the roof.

+# XDebug

+I was not able to set it up in wp-env environment.
+WIP.